halilkocaoz/kafka-response-log/README.md

 ## Docs

 ## ASP.NET 5 Web API
- You can see the ASP.NET 5 WebAPI project in [this directory](https://github.com/halilkocaoz/kartaca-task/tree/main/server/Kartaca.Intern).
+ You can see the ASP.NET 5 Web API project in [this directory](https://github.com/halilkocaoz/kartaca-task/tree/main/server/Kartaca.Intern).

 The project has two end-point paths,